Mist-Automation-Programmability/mist_runner_collection/README.md

 Since this is postman and more sophisticated autmation tools, you are reliant on the output to verify that these actions have been completed successfully.

 (Update) I have attempted to do some validation of results with the testing features.
 During Runner execution you should see test failing if some assumptions aren't met.

+## Update Site Actions:
+Instead of requiring a CSV, there is a call called `getSites - Send And Download`.
+This will download a .json file with all of the site data that you can iterate through.
+This has not been tested with orgs with 1k+ sites.

 ### Inherited Works
 Most of the Mist API calls come from the Thomas Munzer Mist Postman collection.
 They have been modified to with additional tests and scripts.